Ultimate-Hosts-Blacklist/dev-center/README.md

-# Ultimate Hosts Blacklist dev-center
+# Ultimate Hosts Blacklist - dev-center

+## DNS Server

+For everything regarding the DNS server, please move into the `dns` folder.

 ## Comparison system